 We all know that communication is a process of exchanging information in the form of speaking or writing.
-Communications is one of the reasons for the existence of this world.
+Communication is one of the reasons for the existence of this world.

 Without communications, this world would seem lifeless.
-Communication is all about how effectively the person is able to convey the message in the best manner.
+Communication is all about how effectively the person can convey the message in the best manner.

-Mistakes do happen in communications and even managers or leader can commit such inaccuracy.
+Mistakes do happen in communications and even managers or leaders can commit such inaccuracy.
 Following are some of the communication mistakes managers make:

 Communication Mistakes Managers Make:

 1. Body Language:

 While communicating a person should use correct body movements and gestures.
 This is one of the common mistakes managers make.
 The following case can help understand this better.

 A manager was explaining the project and fieldwork to his employees but he was sitting in the chair with crossed arms and was speaking with closed eyes, also in between whenever he was maintaining eye contact, he would see only one employee.

 Now in the above case, the manager did not even stand while communicating and it seems that he was not so interested in the meeting.
 He has just marked his physical appearance there.
 So, this is one of the very bad forms of communication.